 In his opinion, what has been done is only the beginning, and many regulatory standards need to be revised.
 But don't cut it off.

 “I don’t really believe in the guillotine,” he explained, “I can’t say that what we did for ten months should be canceled.
 There are objective reasons for the existence of this or that regulation.
-However, many processes can be digitized and simplified so that a person can turn to one window and receive the necessary certificates (yeah, we already read this in the resolution of the Cabinet of Ministers of 1915 - V.K.).
+However, many processes can be digitized and simplified so that a person can go to one window and receive the necessary certificates (yeah, we already read this in the resolution of the Cabinet of Ministers of 1915 - V.K.).
 But these certificates are needed.”

-However, according to Alexey Sobolev, the ministry always welcomes requests from businesses, since the working group, although it has gone through a lot, is still identifying details that it missed.
+However, according to Alexey Sobolev, the ministry is always happy to receive requests from businesses, since the working group, although it has gone through a lot, is still identifying details that it missed.
 In his opinion, we should continue to work at the same rhythm as in the previous ten months.
 He also noted the positive role of the moratorium on inspections during the period of martial law.
 In his opinion, this is a good experiment.
 “Now we will think about how to optimize inspections,” he promised.

-So, the working group, on whose behalf the Deputy Minister of Economy spoke, is against an immediate reduction in the number of regulatory acts based on the “guillotine” principle.
+So, the working group, on behalf of which the Deputy Minister of Economy spoke, is against an immediate reduction in the number of regulatory acts based on the “guillotine” principle.
 However, the Ministry of Economy sees the destructive role of frequent business inspections and intends to rid it of them.
 And generally interact with business in dialogue mode.
 Seems normal...

 So, maybe it’s still a “guillotine”?
-And then, from a clean slate and with an eye on EU practice, transform the regulatory policy from punitive and punitive to service-supporting?
+And then, from a clean slate and with an eye on EU practice, transform regulatory policy from punitive and punitive to service-supporting?